jbarnette/rubygems-future/README.md

 `Gem::Source` is a protocol classes can implement to participate in installation, remote searches, and dependency resolution.
-The only source that's currently implemented is `Gem::Source::FS`, but I'd expect to see sources for the current marshal API, a JSON API, a set of Git repos, etc. `Gem::Repo` can also act like a source.
+The only source that's currently implemented is `Gem::Source::Local`, but I'd expect to see sources for the current marshal API, a JSON API, a set of Git repos, etc. `Gem::Repo` can also act like a source.